-PLATFORM

-LICENSED SOFTWARE PACKAGE LICENSE COMPONENTS MIVOICE BUSINESS MIVOICE OFFICE 250 MIVOICE OFFICE 400 MIVOICE 5000 AND MIVOICE MX-ONE

-#1 MiCollab Software NP-UM Yes Yes No Yes

-Base PN 54005441 Or #1 Virtual MiCollab SAA Yes No No No

-MiCollab AWV Yes Yes Yes Yes

-MiCollab Client Yes Yes Yes Yes

-Software Base PN 54005442 Base PN MBG Secure Yes No No No

-#2 MiCollab Client Add-on MiCollab Client Yes Yes Yes Yes PN 54005445
+License Software License Components Platform Package MiVoice Business MiVoice Office 250 MiVoice Office 400 MiVice 5000 And Mivoice MX-One #1 MiCollab Software NP-UM Yes Yes No Yes Base PN 54005441 SAA Yes No No No Or #1 Virtual MiCollab MiCollab AWV Yes Yes Yes Yes Software Base PN MiCollab Client Yes Yes Yes Yes 54005442 MBG Secure Recording Connector(LAN devices only) Yes No No No #2 MiCollab Client Add-on PN 54005445 MiCollab Client Yes Yes Yes Yes

-Note: The following restrictions apply to MiCollab deployments:
+NOTE: The following restrictions apply to MiCollab deployments:

 - The majority of the applications included in MiCollab are designed to run on the LAN.
 For this reason, MiCollab is not supported in the DMZ. - In configurations where multiple MiCollab servers are deployed, each server must be managed separately.
-A single point of management for multiple MiCollab servers is not supported in this release. - The MBG Web Proxy is not supported directly on a MiCollab server or MiCollab Virtual Appliance deployment.
+A single point of management for multiple MiCollab servers is not supported in this release.

+The MBG Web Proxy is not supported directly on a MiCollab server or MiCollab Virtual Appliance deployment.
 MBG Web Proxy is only supported when it is installed on a second MBG server that is located in the DMZ.
 In this deployment, the Web Proxy on the MBG server allows clients on the internet to connect through the network firewall to a MiCollab system on the LAN.